runrig-coop/hedgerows/notes/draft-artifacts.md

 > relations to land, which provided sustenance and also served as the foundation
 > of political and economic power.
 Land sales rose steadily since the late 1500s
 > and by 1610 were 250 percent higher than 50 years earlier.

+In 1997, half a decade after the governments and news media of Europe and North America had celebrated the quincentenary of his "discovery," largely without question, Vandana Shiva pronounced the "Second Coming of Columbus" as the advent of new intellectual property regimes and free trade agreements:

+> Five hundred years after Columbus, a more secular version of the same project
+> of colonization continues through patents and intellectual property rights
+> (IPRs).
+The Papal Bull has been replaced by the General Agreement on Tariffs
+> and Trade (GATT) treaty.
+The principle of effective occupation by christian
+> princes has been replaced by effective occupation by the transnational
+> corporations supported by modern-day rulers.
+The vacancy of targeted lands has
+> been replaced by the vacancy of targeted life forms and species manipulated by
+> the new biotechnologies.
+The duty to incorporate savages into Christianity has
+> been replaced by the duty to incorporate local and national economies into the
+> global marketplace, and to incorporate non-Western systems of knowledge into
+> the reductionism of commercialized Western science and technology.
+>
+> The creation of property through piracy of others wealth remains the same as
+> 500 years ago.

+She then situates this process explicitly within the history of enclosure, and derives a definition of capital based upon that history (emphasis added):

+> John Locke's treatise on property effectually legitimized this same process of
+> theft and robbery during the enclosure movement in Europe.
+Locke clearly
+> articulated capitalism's freedom to build as the freedom to steal; property is
+> created by removing resources from nature and mixing them with labor. this
+> "labor" is not physical, but labor in its "spiritual" form, as manifested in
+> the control of capital.
+According to Locke, only those who own capital have
+> the natural right to own natural resources, a right that supersedes the common
+> rights of others with prior claims. __Capital is thus defined as a source of
+> freedom that, at the same time, denies freedom to the land, forests, rivers,
+> and biodiversity that capital claims as its own and to others whose rights are
+> based on their labor.__ Returning private property to the commons is perceived
+> as depriving the owner of capital of freedom.
+Therefore, peasants and
+> tribespeople who demand the return of their rights and access to resources are
+> regarded as thieves.

 ## Public Goods & Market Enclosure